This feature is in Public Preview.

 Under the Manage menu, click Provisioning.

-In the Secret Token field, enter the Azure Databricks personal access token that you generated in step 1.
+Set Secret Token to the Azure Databricks personal access token that you generated in step 1.

 Click Test Connection and wait for the message that confirms that the credentials are authorized to enable provisioning.